stanislawbartkowski/db2audit/README.md

 * Collect audit data and make them ready for further analysis.
 * Configurable method to signal security violations.
-* Flexible security rules, easy to define and expand according to particular use case.
+* Flexible security rules, easy to define and expand according to a particular use case.
-* More then one database in a single instance, different set of rules for every database.
+* More then one database in a single instance, a different set of rules for every database.

 # Installation